TweakStyle/documentation/0-INTRODUCTION.md

   - New split mode (with ability to move pane over another)
   - Undock workspace tab
 - More Information & Control
-  - File, request and mapping information
+  - File, request and mapping information bubbles
   - Rework settings and add more configurability
-  - Add more commands
+  - Add commands on code editors
 - Various Fixes and Additions from [Users feedback](https://feedback.userreport.com/4c0a2f4d-0129-4a8c-88f3-cbbf6052f814/)

 The timeline and priorities may vary depending on the result of our experiments, on users feedback and on our available time and resources.